Someone’s trusted hero

 It is an unfortunate reality that we will all eventually pass away.
 When this happens, we must think about how our friends and family will be able to access the assets we leave behind.
 When it comes to our digital accounts, it is sometimes hard to figure out how to access the information on our accounts and even how to close them properly.
 This is where a Myend Legacy Contact can come in handy.

 You might find yourself as the one appointed as the designated Legacy Contact.
-While you may be honoured to receive this responsibility, you may not fully understand what it means for you and what your responsibilities may be.
+While you may be honored to receive this responsibility, you may not fully understand what it means for you and what your responsibilities may be.

 How it works